Making great literacy lessons easy. Why join Plazoom?

 Not all text types suit personification.
 Formal writing, such as business letters, demand facts to be presented with precise, unflowery language.

-Even a set of instructions should probably avoid personification; there was recently a fashion for using rather eccentric imperative verbs in recipes but this often backfired, so pupils should be encouraged to stay literal where precision is called for.
+Even a set of instructions should probably avoid personification.
+There was recently a fashion for using rather eccentric imperative verbs in recipes but this often backfired, so encourage KS2 pupils to stay literal where precision is called for.

 Personification in persuasive writing

 One area where personification can make a big impact is in persuasive writing.
-Advertisers have a long history of having fun with their word choices, whether it’s playful cars, intelligent ovens or welcoming gravy so it could be worth sharing some examples with your pupils.
-You might even be able to spot some visual personification too!
+Advertisers have a long history of having fun with their word choices, whether it’s playful cars, intelligent ovens or welcoming gravy.

 Of course, personification really comes into its own in narrative texts.
 Nowhere is this more true than with scary stories, whether it’s grasping branches, howling winds or sneering snakes.